-"The Dr. Paul Janssen Award for Biomedical Research recognizes outstanding scientists whose work is game-changing in the development or delivery of critical new treatments and exemplifies Dr. Paul's passion for medical innovation," said Paul Stoffels, M.D., global head, Research & Development, Pharmaceuticals, Johnson & Johnson, who worked for many years alongside Dr. Janssen.
+"We are proud to recognize and celebrate outstanding scientists who are making significant contributions to the research and development of critical new medicines, and who exemplify Dr. Paul's passion for medical innovation that addresses patient need," said Paul Stoffels, M.D., Worldwide Chairman, Pharmaceuticals, Johnson & Johnson, who worked for many years alongside Dr. Janssen.